LLNL/sundials/doc/shared/RecentChanges.rst

 **New Features and Enhancements**

+Added CMake infrastructure that enables externally maintained addons/plugins to be *optionally* built with SUNDIALS.
+See :ref:`Contributing` for details.

 Users may now disable interpolated output in ARKODE steppers by passing ``ARK_INTERP_NONE`` to the ``SetInterpolantType`` functions: